 18. Q. My landlord claims that I caused physical damage to the residence and is

 withholding my security deposit and threatening to sue me for the cost of fixing the damage in excess of the security deposit.
 Is that legal?

 This article addresses only a certain kind of damage, loss of rent due to early termination of the lease.
 A landlord is also entitled to compensation for the tenant’s destruction or physical damage to the premises beyond ordinary wear and tear.
 The rules concerning such physical damage are beyond the scope of this article.

-(Rev April 12, 2017; written by Major Michael Archer, USMC-Ret)
+(Revised October 13, 2020; written by Major Michael Archer, USMC-Ret)

 The TAKE-1 series of client handouts is a project of the North Carolina State Bar’s Standing Committee on Legal Assistance for Military Personnel.
 For comments or corrections, contact Committee member Mark E. Sullivan at: email@example.com or at 5511 Capital Center Drive, Suite 320, Raleigh, NC 27606 [919-832-8507].